Matthew Dean

 In recent years as I have taken a closer look at these nostalgic sets, a few questions have sprung to mind:

-This aims to be the first in a series of blog posts addressing these questions.
+This will the first in a series of posts addressing these questions.

-My first instinct was to look at the original boxes, catalogs, and see whether the factions were specified.
-However, in many cases the sets are simply listed under broad themes such as LEGOLAND or System which are not helpful.
+My first inclination was to examine the original boxes and catalogs to see whether the factions were specified.
+Unfortunately, in most cases the sets are listed under unhelpfully broad themes such as LEGOLAND or System.

 Another compelling option is to rely on Lego’s 2021 anniversary poll1 which listed several castle subthemes: